cloudnative-pg/cloudnative-pg/docs/src/index.md

 ### Multiple architectures

-The Cloud Native PostgreSQL Operator container images support the multi-arch format for the following platforms: `linux/amd64`, `linux/ppc64le`, `linux/s390x`.
+The CloudNativePG Operator container images support the multi-arch format for the following platforms: `linux/amd64`, `linux/ppc64le`, `linux/s390x`.

 !!!
 Warning
-    Cloud Native PostgreSQL requires that all nodes in a Kubernetes cluster have the same CPU architecture, thus a hybrid CPU architecture Kubernetes cluster is not supported.
+    CloudNativePG requires that all nodes in a Kubernetes cluster have the same CPU architecture, thus a hybrid CPU architecture Kubernetes cluster is not supported.
 Additionally, EDB supports `linux/ppc64le` and `linux/s390x` architectures on OpenShift only.